routingblog/arbitration/content/docs/courtcases_and_legal.md

 1. Samra, H. J., & Ramachanderan, R. (n.d.).
 A Cure for Every Ill?
 Remedies for “Pathological” Arbitration Clauses. (unread)
 1. Edwards, B. (2020).
 Adversarial Failure.
 SSRN Electronic Journal. https://doi.org/10.2139/ssrn.3622730 (unread)
 1. Garnett, R. (2020).
 Anti-Arbitration Injunctions: Walking the Tightrope (SSRN Scholarly Paper 3971942). https://papers.ssrn.com/abstract=3971942 (unread)
 1. Jacobs, B. L. (n.d.).
 Often Wrong, Never in Doubt: How Anti-Arbitration Expectancy Bias May Limit Access to Justice.
-ACCESS TO JUSTICE, 62. (unread)
+ACCESS TO JUSTICE, 62.

+    This particular paper suggestions that arbitration may not be as bad as often stated.
+It deeply mistates the history of arbitration (for example it cites Keating for the basis of a 'national policy of arbitration' - something the Court invented from whole cloth.
+Nonetheless, it makes some interesting points and is worth reading.

+    {{< details "Jacobs - Often Wrong - Conclusion Pull Quote" >}}
+Regardless of the “objective” reality of the fairness or lack thereof of arbitration, negative perceptions of the process already are “transform[ing] the reality faced by policy-makers”76 and influencing the development of the law regarding arbitration.
+For example, the AAA no longer will accept certain new consumer debt collection arbitration filings,77 and, as part of a settlement with the Office of the Minnesota Attorney General, the National Arbitration Forum will stop accepting or participating in the processing or administration of any new consumer arbitrations.
+{{< /details >}}
 1. Pittman, L. J. (2023).
 Arbitration and Federal Reform: Recalibrating the Separation of Powers Between Congress and the Court. (unread)
 1. Drahozal, C. R. (n.d.).
 Arbitration Costs and Forum Accessibility: Empirical Evidence.
 41. (unread)
 1. Arbitration Study Preliminary Results: Section 1028(a) Study Results To Date.
 (2013).
 Consumer Financial Protection Bureau. (unread)